 How long have you been working for World Expeditions and where have you travelled?

-I am originally from South Africa and moved to Australia 20 years ago.
-For the past three and a half years, I have been working as a travel consultant for World Expeditions in the Sydney Office.
+I am originally from South Africa and moved to Australia 21 years ago.
+For the past four years, I have been working as a travel consultant for World Expeditions in the Sydney Office.

-I have travelled across the world to six of seven continents and will be going to Antarctica later this year.
+I have travelled across the world to all seven continents – returning from an Antarctica expedition late last year.
 I’ve trekked in Peru, North America, Nepal, China, New Zealand, and Europe.
 Climbing Kilimanjaro was my first time trekking in Africa.

 Why do you love trekking so much and what keeps you coming back for more?